Oracle has myriad associated database names. Which are needed? Which can be ignored?

-An Oracle database has a crazy number of names.
-The goal of this page is to help you choose one that wont come back and bite you.
+The goal of this page is to help you set required names in a manner that will not come back and bite you.
 Changing some later may require bouncing the database.
 While others may require rebuilding the entire database.
 Good to get this right from the beginning!

 Recommended Naming Convention